 Local Jobs First

 Local Jobs First (LJF) is about creating local jobs and opportunities for Victorian businesses and workers, ensuring they are given full and fair opportunity to compete for large and small Victorian Government contracts.
-It also focuses on sustained skills development.
-We administer the Policy on behalf of the Victorian Government.

 Through this policy, Victoria has a strong mandate to drive local jobs and capability for Government-funded and supported major projects.
-These statistics from the Local Jobs First Annual Report show how effective this policy has been.

 Our role and this policy could not be more important as Australia recovers from the effects of COVID-19, and the desire for sovereign capability has never been stronger.

 This policy helps create opportunities for Victorian apprentices, trainees and cadets to work on Victoria’s building and infrastructure projects supporting the skills pipeline.

 Under the MPSG, all construction projects valued at or over $20 million are required to use Victorian apprentices, trainees or cadets for at least 10 per cent of the total estimated labour hours.

 Update: Steel Policy Enhancements August 2022

 The Department of Jobs, Precincts and Regions and the Local Jobs First Commissioner released Steel Policy Enhancements to Government Procurement.

 A new process has been introduced to apply for strategic projects.